Checklist for great personal branding

 A sense of mutual respect and mindfulness permeates our culture-in fact, it’s the key to our success.

-Speak out, your way
+Speak up, your way

-- a third of your content should be about your community
+- 1/3 about your community

 Focus.